marvins/Accumulator/presentation.md

 ---
 ### Demo 3 - Finding bugs in noisy or complex environments

-This demo shows a degrading region of code.
+This demo shows a degrading algorithm.
 This is common in programming.
 * Memory leaks can cause performance loss as you run out of RAM.
 * Poorly written algorithms can degrade as $O(N^2)$ or worse operations take their toll.

-This demo also shows how to spot issues in noisy logic.
+This demo also shows how to spot random failures using rolling windows.
-* What happens when the results are all over the place normally and you need to detect a "growing" problem relative to the noise?
+* What happens when the results are too noisy for casual observation, but still growing?
 * Deadlocks and race conditions create situations where you can experience infrequent "blackouts" with relatively stable normal operation.

 ---